Connor12858/Console-Toolkit/README.md

 <div align="center">
 <h1> Console-Toolkit </h1>
 A program that simulates a Command Prompt, but contains something else than the basics.
+Allows the users to play games in the console, as well as some more networking tools or managing files.

 ![Windows Command Prompt GIF](https://upload.wikimedia.org/wikipedia/commons/2/23/Command_Prompt_Animation.gif)